gatewaycash/gateway/modules/docs/docs/api.html.md

 }
 ```

-To get a list of all commissions associated with a platform, send a GET request to `/commissions`.
+To get a list of all commissions associated with a platform, send a GET request
+to `/commissions`.

 ### Parameters

 Required | Name | Description
 ---------|------|------------
-Yes | `APIKey` | An active API key belonging to someone with the right to access this information
+Yes | `APIKey` | An active API key belonging to someone with permission
-Yes | `platformID` | The ID of the platform for which a list of commissions is to be generated
+Yes | `platformID` | The ID of the platform for which a list is to be generated

 In this example, two commissions are applied to all payments made through this
 platform.
 The first takes 30% of the total and the second takes 20% of the